dgraph-io/dgraph/wiki/content/deploy/log-format.md

 ## Query Logging

 You can dynamically turn query logging on or off.
-To toggle query logging on or off, send the following GraphQL mutation to the `/admin` endpoint of an Alpha node (e.g. `localhost:8080/admin`):
+To toggle query logging on, send the following GraphQL mutation to the `/admin` endpoint of an Alpha node (e.g. `localhost:8080/admin`):

 ```graphql
 mutation {